opencv/opencv/modules/imgproc/doc/filtering.rst

     Erodes an image by using a specific structuring element.

-    :param src: The source image
+    :param src: Source image.

-    :param dst: The destination image.
-It will have the same size and the same type as  ``src``
+    :param dst: Destination image of the same size and type as  ``src`` .

-    :param element: The structuring element used for dilation.
-If  ``element=Mat()`` , a  :math:`3\times 3`  rectangular structuring element is used
+    :param element: Structuring element used for dilation.
+If  ``element=Mat()`` , a  :math:`3\times 3`  rectangular structuring element is used.

     :param anchor: Position of the anchor within the element.
-The default value  :math:`(-1, -1)`  means that the anchor is at the element center
+The default value  :math:`(-1, -1)`  means that the anchor is at the element center.

-    :param iterations: The number of times erosion is applied
+    :param iterations: Number of times erosion is applied.

-    :param borderType: The pixel extrapolation method; see  :func:`borderInterpolate`
+    :param borderType: Pixel extrapolation method.
+See  :func:`borderInterpolate` for details.

-    :param borderValue: The border value in case of a constant border.
-The default value has a special meaning, see  :func:`createMorphoogyFilter`
+    :param borderValue: Border value in case of a constant border.
+The default value has a special meaning.
+See  :func:`createMorphoogyFilter` for details.

 The function erodes the source image using the specified structuring element that determines the shape of a pixel neighborhood over which the minimum is taken: